The Creation Research Museum of Ontario

 Kids love the hands on fossil identification displays.

-Back at it searching for fossils.
+Back at it, searching for fossils.

 An uncommon fossil was found here.